TobiasPiontek/MoogleGaps/README.md

 - #### Task 4: Grid Graph
     - Implement a grid graph representation which allows routing on the oceanscorresponding to the input.
 Use a bit vector to distinguish between accessiblenodes (in the ocean) and non-accessible nodes (on land).
 Node position andedges should not explicitly be stored but be calculated on demand.

+- #### Task 5: Dijkstra’s Algorithm
+    - Implement Dijkstra’s Algorithm for shortest paths on your grid data structure.

 - #### Dependencies used (located in dependencies folder):
     - Osmosis Pbf